fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 ## Project Generator

-Fyrox plugins are static, this means that if the source code of the game changes one must recompile.
+Fyrox plugins are written in Rust, this means that if the source code of the game changes one must recompile.
 This architecture requires some boilerplate code.
-Fyrox offers a special tiny tool - `fyrox-template` - that helps generate all this boilerplate with a single command.
+Fyrox offers a special tiny command line tool - `fyrox-template`.
+It helps generate all this boilerplate with a single command.
 Install it by running the following command:

 ```shell
 cargo install fyrox-template